Parallel-NetCDF/PnetCDF/sneak_peek.md

   + `nc_ibuf_size` -- to set the size of a temporal buffer to be allocated by PnetCDF internally to pack noncontiguous user write buffers supplied to the nonblocking requests into a contiguous space.
-Similarly for read case to unpack the temporal buffer to user read buffers.
+Similarly for read case to unpack the temporal buffer to user read buffers, if they are noncontiguous.
     This affects both blocking and nonblocking APIs.
 On some systems, using noncontiguous user buffers in MPI collective read/write functions performs significantly worse than using contiguous buffers.
 Note if the size of aggregated user buffers is larger than `nc_ibuf_size`, packing/unpacking will be disabled to save memory footprint.
 The default value is 16 MiB.

 * New run-time environment variables
   + none